top of page

 We hope this guide has encouraged you to start fly fishing.
 It’s one of the most rewarding ways to fish—when you catch your first Arctic Grayling after mastering the mesmerizing basic fly fishing cast, we promise you’ll be as hooked as the fish you caught.

 Here at Munroe Lake Lodge, we offer several fishing retreats; there are tons of fish in the nearby lakes and rivers.
 There are lots of different species to catch, too.
-Plan a trip to visit us today!
+Plan a fly-in fishing trip in Canada today!

 Comments